yadavvi91/TILs/vim/substitute-command.md

 ===

-`:substitute` or `:s` or `:su` is used to substitute *i.e.* search and replace for files in an opened file in vim.
+`:substitute` or `:s` or `:su` is used to substitute *i.e.* search and replace for files in an opened file in VIM.

 To open help about `:substitute` in VIM use -
 ```bash